Step 1 - what do you want to get out of it?

-- Check the providers Ofsted report - you can find these on providers websites
+- Check the school and provider Ofsted report - you can find these on the relevant websites

 - Network - see if you can talk to someone completing or who has completed the course.
 They’ll help to give you a first-hand account of what to expect from the provider and the course